Fall 2009/10

 You may use existing R functions for application of the statistical procedure in the example that you are analyzing.

 In class we considered the example of Cox Regression using this code.
-For homework
+For homework: program the bootstrap for at least one of the procedures.

-- For the class of 9-11-09: We discussed the EM algorithm and demonstrated it for the
+- For the class of 15-11-10: We will discuss the EM algorithm and demonstrated it for the

 normal mixture problem.
-We ran this code as a dmonstration.
-For next week read Sections 1-3
+We will run this code as a demonstration.
+Read Sections 1-3

 of the EM paper by

-- For the class of 04-01-10: We will continue the discussion on the Gibbs samples for MCMC computation.
+- For the class of 13-12-10: We will go over the this code for the implementation of the EM algorithm in the context of missing Normal data.
+We will continue the discussion on the Gibbs samples for MCMC computation.
 You may read some old class notes on Markov chains and the MCMC algorithms in general and discuss

 Assignments